Psychic Kids: The Kids

 The kids featured in the show allegedly possess varying psychic abilities which include precognition, clairvoyance, talking with the dead, sensing illnesses and diseases, psychometry and retrocognition.

 Typically the kids seen in the shows are being haunted by spirits and need help to control their abilities.

-Kids from the series include Peri Zarrella, Ryan Michaels, Alex Curcio and Nick Barger.
+Kids from the series include Peri Zarrella, Ryan Michaels, Alex Curcio, Alana Stevens, and Nick Barger.

 Original Series

 The original series premiered on June 16, 2008.
 A second season premiered on December 15, 2009, and the third and final season premiered on October 17, 2010.